mihaifm/bufstop/readme.md

-## Bufstop
+# Bufstop

 If you find yourself frequently switching back and forth between files, and looking for a faster way to do it, well...your journey has come to an end.
 Welcome to the **Bufstop** !

 **Bufstop** is a plugin for faster buffer switching, built for efficiency and less keystrokes.
-It provides no less than 6 ways to display and switch buffers.
+It provides no less than 7 ways to display and switch buffers.

+If you can think of faster ways to switch files, let me know and I will include them in the plugin.

 ![screenshot1](https://cloud.githubusercontent.com/assets/981184/3208138/651a0f36-ee1c-11e3-9a40-5191fdcab2df.png)

 ![screenshot2](https://cloud.githubusercontent.com/assets/981184/3208142/0306711c-ee1d-11e3-9121-0bfad5d43909.png)

-### Elegant and fast
+## Buffer window with hotkeys

-The `:Bufstop` command opens a new window at the bottom of the screen containing the list of current buffers, ordered by most recently used.
+The `:Bufstop` command opens a new window at the top/bottom of the screen containing the list of current buffers, ordered by most recently used.
 Each buffer has an associated hotkey displayed besides it.
 When pressed, the correspoding buffer is loaded, with the focus remaining in the Bufstop window.
 This way you can quickly preview